(from the Conduct of Instruction for Faculty in the Faculty Handbook)

 - Course grades are defined as follows: A, the student has mastered the material of the course and has demonstrated exceptional critical skills and originality; B, the student has demonstrated a thorough and above average understanding of the material of the course; C, the student has demonstrated a thorough and satisfactory understanding of the material of the course; D, the student has demonstrated a marginally satisfactory understanding of the basic material of the course (only a limited number of D grades may be counted toward the requirements for graduation); F, the student has not demonstrated a satisfactory understanding of the basic material of the course.

-- Most departments require that all courses taken to satisfy requirements of the major be graded.
-For students who matriculated prior to the Class of 2012, courses taken to satisfy distribution requirements may be taken on a Credit/D/F basis.
-Beginning with the Class of 2012, courses selected by a student to fulfill the College's distributional requirements and first year seminar requirement cannot be taken Credit/D/Fail.
+- Most departments require that all courses taken to satisfy requirements of the major or minor be taken for regular letter grades.
+Courses taken to fulfill the College’s first-year seminar requirement must be graded with regular letter grades, and courses satisfying distribution and division requirements must also be taken for regular letter grades (unless CR, D, and F are the only grades given for the course).
+An independent study, collaborative study, or honors project must be graded with regular letter grades.
 No course may be changed from graded to Credit/D/Fail or vice versa after the sixth week of classes.
-If a student chooses this option, a grade of Credit is given if the student produces work at the level of C- or above, a grade of D is given if the student produces work at a D level and a grade of F is given otherwise.
+If a student chooses the Credit/D/Fail option, a grade of Credit is given if the student produces work at the level of C- or above, a grade of D is given if the student produces work at a D level, and a grade of F is given otherwise.
 Students will receive course credit for work produced at the Credit or D level.

-- In all cases of failing grades, instructors are asked to fill out a card commenting briefly on the cause of failure.
+- In all cases of failing grades, instructors are asked to fill out a card commenting briefly on the causes of failure.
 Cards should be submitted when grades are submitted or before.

-- Students who receive a grade of a D or F in a course may retake the course; both courses and both grades will appear on the transcript.
+- Students who receive a grade of D or F in a course may retake the course; both courses and both grades will appear on the transcript.
 However, only one course credit will be given for successful completion of a given course.
-Most departments will not accept as prerequisites or as satisfying the requirements of the major, courses for which a grade of D has been given; questions should be referred directly to the department chair.
+For grades recorded prior to Fall 2013, only the first grade earned in a repeated course is counted in a student’s GPA; beginning with grades recorded for Fall 2013, all grades earned in repeated courses are counted in a student’s GPA.
+Most departments will not accept as prerequisites, or as satisfying the requirements of the major, courses for which a grade of D has been given; questions should be referred directly to the department chair.